 Through its mission, PIN strives to establish and promote multisectoral, evidence based, comprehensive and efficient model of psychosocial support which engages beneficiaries, service providers, local communities and policy makers in creation of systemic and sustainable solutions for mental health protection and improvement.

-PIN’s main activities are divided into four programme areas:
+PIN’s main activities are divided into three programme areas:

 – Advocacy work